xmos/sw_usb_audio/app_usb_aud_xk_evk_xu316/README.rst

 XMOS xcore.ai USB Audio
 =======================

-:maintainer: Ross Owen
 :scope: Example
-:description: USB Audio application for xCORE.ai eXplorer board
+:description: USB Audio application for xcore.ai evaluation kit
 :keywords: USB, UAC
 :boards: XK-EVK-XU316 (rev 2.0)

 Overview
 ........

-The firmware provides a high-speed USB Audio device designed to be compliant to version 2.0 of the USB Audio Class Specification based on the XMOS xCORE.ai device.
+The firmware provides a high-speed USB Audio device designed to be compliant to version 2.0 of the USB Audio Class Specification based on the XMOS xcore.ai device.

 Note, this project only functions on revision 2 of the XK-EVK-XU316 board.
 Early versions of the hardware require modifications to both the hardware and software to operate correctly.

 Key Features
 ............

-The app_usb_aud_xk_evk_xu316 application is designed to run on the xCORE.ai eXplorer board.
+The app_usb_aud_xk_evk_xu316 application is designed to run on the xcore-200 Evaluation Kit.
 It uses the XMOS USB Audio framework to implement a USB Audio device with the following key features:

 - USB Audio Class 2.0 Compliant